DURHAM CITY AUDIO TOUR

 There is little mention of Durham before the Saxon period.
 The Romans seem to have missed this natural defensive position, but there are Roman traces that have been found at Maiden Castle (on the way to Shincliffe) and further north at Chester-Le-Street.

 The story of Durham could be said to start with the Monks travelling from Ripon.
 They were the followers and protectors of St Cuthbert’s body.
 St Cuthbert was a much-revered saint, whose body was said to be incorruptible.
 The Monks resided at Chester-Le-Street for a number of years before being forced to flee by Viking raiders.
-They travelled south ending up in Ripon, and about a year later they chose to return back home as the threat of attack had lessened.
+They traveled south ending up in Ripon, and about a year later they chose to return back home as the threat of attack had lessened.
 A legend relates the tale of one stage of the journey the body of St Cuthbert became immovable.
 After a few days fasting and prayers, one of the Monks had a vision that they were to proceed to Durham.
 Not knowing where this was, they were directed by a woman looking for her cow [3].

 This story has been a legend for many years, but like other legends about the city its truthful origin is doubtful.
 In this case it is unlikely that the Monks who resided at Chester-Le-Street for a number of years did not know the whereabouts of an easily defensive position such as Durham, especially as it was only 5 miles away.
 A carving about the cow story appears on the north-eastern side of the Cathedral and this recent carving was done in 1775 [9].
 An original was carved on the Cathedral when it was relatively new, but scholars say it was carved to typify the rich endowments of the Cathedral, and that the sculpture gave rise to the legend and not the legend to the sculpture [21].